KelvinHere/Milestone-FrontEnd/README.md

 - Each website page has been checked with the HTML validator at validator.w3.org, errors and warnings have been corrected.

 ### Visual inspection
-* Through chrome browser inspect, layout and features tested on :-
+* Through Chrome browser inspect function, responsive layout, features and links tested on :-
-    * Desktop - Variable resolutions from 2560 x 1440 to 800 x 600 - Chrome/Firefox/Edge/Opera
+    * Desktop - Variable resolutions from 2560 x 1440 to 800 x 600 - Also tested on Firefox/Edge/Opera
     * Moto G4
     * Galaxy S5
     * Pixel 2/2XL